SAP Business Technology Platform (BTP) – The Business Problem Solver

 You have SAP Leonardo where you can harvest emerging technologies like IoT

-While SCP is a platform as a service, there are different ways in which you can use it.
+While BTP is a platform as a service, there are different ways in which you can use it.

-SCP makes for rapidly scaling up your existing environment by giving you ample headroom to grow your application environment.
-What it means is, one, you can transition the existing apps to SCP and make the IT infrastructure agile and elastic to build new ones.
+BTP makes for rapidly scaling up your existing environment by giving you ample headroom to grow your application environment.
+What it means is, one, you can transition the existing apps to BTP and make the IT infrastructure agile and elastic to build new ones.
 The first approach hence is to create this extension path.
-The second one is by leveraging SCP you need to build new customer experiences.
+The second, you can build new customer experiences.
 The final approach is creating an intelligent framework.

-So, with SCP, any type of application is integrated with any other system and you can extend your current solutions and have a user experience, which is consumer-grade.
-The point here is, with SCP you gain access to 65 plus services.
+So, with BTP, any type of application is integrated with any other system and you can extend your current solutions and have a user experience, which is consumer-grade.
+The point here is, with BTP you gain access to 65 plus services.

 When we talk about extending the solutions, what it means is, you may already have ERP or S/4HANA or S/4HANA cloud.
 You can extend the capabilities because many times you have white spaces in the standard recipe solutions.
 Can you plug in those white spaces?
 Definitely.